Blind238/SwipeTable/src/pages/reports/internship-report.md

 >It's the start of the workday and Thomas needed to do some paperwork in the office real quick.
 Basically forms for hour registration and assigning his vacation days, which he's put off doing for too long.
 Once he's done at the office he goes to the computer just outside the office to check the shipping logs of the previous day and today.
 That computer is there only so the workers can easily see the logs, so the logging application is always open on it.
 After checking the logs for any inconsistencies, he goes to check the shipments that have come in the night before.

+I've also looked at the flow of information during different phases of development.
+See Appendix 4.3 for diagrams.

 **Room for improvement**
-`Description`
+While doing the research I didn't cite any sources.
+I would read the article, blog or paper and then make notes on what is applicable to the project.
+Now that I'm writing this report I miss the sources of information.
+Another drawback is that I can't review the sources again.
+My perspective now is different than when I wrote the notes, I would like to verify if the source data is still applicable.

+I also didn't make an analysis of the system beforehand.
+I would mostly do it while I'm already busy with the thing I want to do.
+If I had analyzed it and not just researched it, I feel that I could have prevented some problems with the flow of information in the library.

 ## 4.4.
 Advice
 **Description**
 The student can give advice based on limited client meetings, where the student is capable of clarifying the necessary aspects for a clear advice.
 The advice is aimed towards technical problems(choosing between technical solutions and communicating this clearly from the target audience's experience).
 The student makes use of knowledge about the most common development environments / frameworks / programming languages, with the strengths and weaknesses of each.

 **Progress**
 I researched data grid(table) representation on mobile devices and existing solutions to the problem.
 This research was used to make an Advisory, which is attached to this document.
+See Appendix 4.4 for the Advisory

 Early in the development process I also had to choose which programming language or framework I was going to use to make the plugin.
 The thing is, I wasn't that good in JavaScript so I started with the simpler looking CoffeeScript, which compiles into JavaScript.
 I made a small program to figure out CoffeeScript and what the resulting JavaScript code looked like.
 There were too many abstractions being made in the translation from CoffeeScript to JavaScript.
 There were optimizations happening that I didn't understand due to my inexperience with JavaScript.
 I therefor decided to not use any framework or other language than pure JavaScript.
 Another language I did briefly look at was Dart, but it was not similar to JavaScript.
 One of my bigger goals was to learn JavaScript so Dart was not an option.